Tunji17/firstbase/README.md

+# Defido Coin - Contract for good
+## This contract is provided free for any project, regardless of your financial purpose.
+### The only requirement is, the contract stays MIT licensed & make a note to defido.com, Defido Coin & other source code contributors.

+## Who is this for?

+Crypto novices, non technical founders, developers who are helping the previous two listed, or developers who want a starting point.
+It is supposed to give enough of what most users would need.
+As well as giving advanced features that are not common in contracts, such as single contract address deployment & the worlds first integrated permissionless bridge.

 - [x] Same contract address deployment across multiple EVM chains (ETH/BSC/POL/EVM compliant)
 - [ ] Manually BURN Buy Back Tax, pool funds (ETH/MATIC/BNB) and use to buy liquidity or burn the purchased tokens (MATIC)
 - [x] Liquidity Tax increases liquidity supply (MATIC/ETH/BNB)